KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/fixed_spatial_variation/README.md

 - Constraints:
     - Displacements on the bottom are fixed in all directions.
     - Displacements on the sides are fixed in the X direction.
     - Water pressures on the top are varying from 0 to -5000, and on the bottom from -40000 to -30000.
-These are fixed in time.
+These are constant in time.

 - Material:
     - The material is elastic according to the GeoLinearElasticPlaneStrain2DLaw.